-Identity and Access Management (IAM) permissions: Grant access to all of a project's buckets and objects.
-IAM permissions give you broad control over your projects, but not fine-grained control over individual buckets or objects.
+Identity and Access Management (IAM) permissions: Grant access to buckets as well as bulk access to a bucket's objects.
+IAM permissions give you broad control over your projects and buckets, but not fine-grained control over individual objects.
 For a reference of IAM permissions and roles specific to Cloud Storage, as well as which permissions allow users to run JSON and XML methods on buckets and objects, see the IAM Reference pages.
 To learn how to use IAM permissions, see Using IAM Permissions.

 Access Control Lists (ACLs): Grant read or write access to users for individual buckets or objects.
-In many cases, you can use IAM permissions instead of ACLs.
-Use ACLs only when you need fine-grained control over individual resources.
+In most cases, you should use IAM permissions instead of ACLs.
+Use ACLs only when you need fine-grained control over individual objects.
 To learn how to use ACLs, see Create and Manage Access Control Lists.

 Signed URLs (query string authentication): Give time-limited read or write access to an object through a URL you generate.
 Anyone with whom you share the URL can access the object for the duration of time you specify, regardless of whether or not they have a Google account.
 Learn how to create signed URLs:

 Signed Policy Documents: Specify what can be uploaded to a bucket.
 Policy documents allow greater control over size, content type, and other upload characteristics than signed URLs, and can be used by website owners to allow visitors to upload files to Cloud Storage.